 We are interested in hiring students, both work-study and non-work-study eligible, who would like to work in a fast-paced, team-oriented environment.
-Applicants must be comfortable interacting with members of the Drew community on the phone and in person.
+Applicants must be comfortable interacting with members of the Drew community on the phone and in person (taking safety protocols into account).
 Prior experience with technology support, networking and/or customer service is beneficial but not required.
 As long as you are willing to learn, we are willing to teach you.

 Media Resource Center (MRC): This area provides media services for academic, administrative and events programming.
 Services include: installed and portable video projection, audio production with installed and portable PA systems, HD video recording, multi-camera live streaming and media classroom operations.